United States forms

 - As part of a complete application package with supporting documents

-- Neglecting to sign the application; USCIS requires an original signature, not a stamped or typewritten name.
+- Neglecting to sign the application; USCIS requires an original signature and will not accept a stamped or typewritten name.

-- Failing to attend a biometric services appointment can lead to delays or even denial of your application.
+- Failing to attend a required biometric services appointment.

 - Submitting uncertified copies of court documents.